kbuckleys/spotirofi/README.md

 - Search filtering is practically useless for some reason.
 Needs looking into.

 # But why only for spotify-player?
-While I could transition to Spotify's Web API, there are plenty of drawbacks that come along with it:
+While I could transition to Spotify's Web API for broader compatibility, there are plenty of drawbacks that come along with it:
 - Latency — Every search, library load, detail fetch becomes an HTTP round trip instead of a local process call.
 Browsing an artist, album, tracks means 3 sequential API calls with network overhead.
 - Rate limiting — Spotify API limits to ~180 requests per minute per app.
 Heavy browsing (opening multiple artists, albums) could hit this.
 - Token depends on spotify_player — Alternatively, implementing full OAuth2 (register a Spotify app, browser-based auth flow, handle redirects) is possible but more complex.
 - No local cache fallback — Currently the script reads spotify_player's local cache files as a fallback.
 Pure API means if the API is down or rate-limited, nothing happens.
 - Pagination everywhere — Liked tracks, playlists, search results, followed artists are all paginated (max 50 per page).
 More code to handle that.

+Long story short, spotify-player does most of the heavy lifting and the rofi interface is a mere portal to its cache.